CodenNerd/FastFoodFast/README.md

     b.
 Accept and decline orders
     c.
 Mark orders as completed
 6. A user should be able to see a history of ordered food

+##Timeline

+This project should be completed in four weeks time